Skip to content

 How can I maintain my commercial dishwasher and extend its lifespan?
 Regular cleaning is essential.
 Clear food debris after each use, wipe down the interior, and clean the filter screens.
 Regularly check chemical levels and inspect spray arms for clogs.
 Schedule preventative maintenance with a qualified technician every six months to address potential issues before they become major problems.
 If you have hard water, consider using a water softener or descaling agent to prevent mineral buildup.
 Proper maintenance will keep your dishwasher running efficiently and extend its lifespan.

-Previous article Your Guide to Commercial Kitchen Hood Systems
+Previous article Choosing Your Commercial Pizza Oven

 Leave a comment